Mustafa-Shoukat1/Email_Personalization_Outreach_Campaign_agent/README.md

 ### Mustafa's Expectation 🎯

 - A series of personalized email drafts crafted for each lead (Client or Recruiter), addressing their unique needs and aligning with their company culture—let’s make those conversions happen!

+# Let's make it happen.
+4 Minds only one Project.